mattweale/azure-orbital-aqua-infrastructure/README.md

   * orbital-subnet: Delegated Subnet for the Orbital Service.
 * An Azure Container Registry.
 * An AKS Cluster.
-* A Storage Sccount and container for storing raw Orbital contact data.
+* A Storage Account and container for storing raw Orbital contact data.
-* TCP to BLOB AKS service that listens for Orbital contact TCP connection and persists the TCP data to Azure BLOB storage.
+* TCP to BLOB AKS service that listens for Orbital contact TCP connections and persists the TCP data to Azure BLOB storage.
 * Orbital Contact profile configured with the appropriate endpoint and subnet for TCP to BLOB service.
 * ADO Dashboard providing temporal view of TCP to BLOB activity and AKS cluster health.

 Once this Terraform has subsequently been applied the following resources will also have been deployed:

 * 2 Subnets with:
   * AzureBastionSubnet: Subnet for Bastion.
   * aqua-tools-subnet: Subnet for hosting Virtual Machines for Aqua raw data processing.

 2 Virtual Machines have been deployed into the aqua-tools-subnet each having been configured using a Custom Script Extension to download and execute scripts for post-deployment configuration and software installation of the components needed: